 #10 Competitive labor costs

 Despite the yearly increase of minimum wage, Vietnam is still a country with low labor costs.
-Wages in Vietnam remain less than half of what the wages are in China.
+Minimum wages in Vietnam remain less than half of what the wages are in China.

 The rise of wages in China has forced manufacturers to look for a market with lower labor costs.
-Vietnam with its low minimum wage and growing economy is a great low-cost alternative to China.
+Vietnam with its low minimum wage and growing economy is a great low-cost alternative to China and more and more investors decide to set up their manufacturing companies in Vietnam.

 #11 Vietnam is much bigger than people realize